jmacarthur/reprotest/README.rst

     a $user, with no $group variation. time.faketimes
     A semicolon-separated ordered set, specifying possible ``faketime(1)`` time descriptors to use.
-Default is empty. time.auto_faketimes
-    A semicolon-separated ordered set, specifying a list of "magic" values which will be resolved into additional values for time.faketimes.
-Default is "SOURCE_DATE_EPOCH", possible values are:

-    SOURCE_DATE_EPOCH
-        Use the latest file modification time found in the source_root.
+Default is empty, in which case we randomly choose a
+    time: either now (if the latest file-modtime in ``source_root`` is older than about half-a-year) or more than half-a-year in the future.

+    Note that the clock continues to run during the build.
+It is possible for ``faketime(1)`` to freeze it, but we don't yet support that yet; it has a higher chance of causing your build to fail or misbehave.

 The difference between --vary and --variations is that the former appends onto previous values but the latter resets them.
 Furthermore, the last value set for